guardian/dotcom-rendering/src/web/components/SignInGate/README.md

 1. Create AB test switch in [guardian/frontend](https://github.com/guardian/frontend/blob/main/common/app/conf/switches/ABTestSwitches.scala), [docs](https://github.com/guardian/frontend/blob/main/docs/03-dev-howtos/01-ab-testing.md#adding-a-switch)
 2. Add test definition to `src/web/experiments/tests` folder, and import test in the `src/web/experiments/ab-tests.ts` file.
 Variant name in test definition must be unique.
-3. Import test definition in the `tests` array in the `SignInGateSelector.tsx`
+3. Import test definition in the `signInGateTests` array in the `signInGate.ts`
 4. If the test needs a design, make it in the `gateDesigns` folder
 5. Set up individual variants in the `gates` folder, exports the `SignInGateComponent` type.
 Display rules defined here in the `canShow` method.
 Helpers in `displayRule.ts`.
-6. Import the `SignInGateComponent` in `SignInGateSelector.tsx` by mapping the variant name to the `SignInGateComponent` in the `testVariantToGateMapping` array.
+6. Import the `SignInGateComponent` in `SignInGateSelector.tsx` by mapping the variant name to the `SignInGateComponent` in the `signInGateTestVariantToGateMapping` array in `signInGate.ts`.
-7. Add a value for the new test to `testIdToComponentId` map (for tracking).
+7. Add a value for the new test to `signInGateTestIdToComponentId` map (for tracking) in `signInGate.ts`.
 8. If there is a new gate design, add the component to Storybook by modifying `SignInGate.stories.tsx`
 9. Update Cypress tests in the `cypress/integration/e2e/sign-in-gate.spec.js`, and any unit tests e.g. `displayRule.test.ts`